Public Domain Data, Modeling, and Software

-Source code developed by government employees is by definition "public domain", and therefore should be free, open, and easily available to all.
-To accomplish this goal, CDRH advocates that developers publish and maintain source codes in web-accessible software repositories.
-To promote the visibility and transparency of CDRH's computational research, developers are also encouraged to "release early and often" in accordance with open source software development philosophy.
-This approach creates a tight feedback loop between developers and testers or users, which results in higher quality software being developed more readily.
+Data, modeling, and software developed by government employees are considered public domain.
+Therefore, these tools are free, open, and available to all.
+To accomplish this goal, CDRH and the Office of Science and Engineering Laboratories (OSEL) advocate that developers publish and maintain these tools in web-accessible repositories.
+To promote the visibility and transparency of computational research, developers are also encouraged to release early and often in accordance with open source software development philosophy.
+This approach creates a tight feedback loop between software developers and testers/users, expediting the development of higher quality software.

 The following computational research projects contain tools available through external software repositories: